• Skip to primary navigation

 You can quickly hatch the eggs and increase the flock number for profit.

-Besides, Barred Rock, Orpington, and Black Star are good for both purposes.
+Besides, Barred Rock, Orpington, and Black Star are suitable for both purposes.
 Also, many chickens can be good foragers and good mothers.

-Also, some breeds are vulnerable to diseases and predators, such as foxes and hawks, so you need to build a safe coop and care for them.
+Also, some breeds are vulnerable to diseases and predators, such as foxes and hawks, so you need to build a safe coop and provide proper care.

 2. Ducks